Couple injured in possible bobcat attack in South Florida

 “I have never heard of anything like this,” said Carole Baskin, founder and CEO of Big Cat Rescue in Tampa, which currently houses 20 bobcats among its many other animals.
 “Any wild bobcat is not going to walk up to a human.
 They are extremely shy.”

 Lauderhill Fire Rescue Capt.
 Jerry Gonzalez said the attack happened around 6:15 a.m. in a brushy area near the couple’s apartment.
-The husband and wife, who were described by neighbors as in their 70s or 80s, were both hospitalized.
-Neither their conditions nor their names were released.
+The Sun Sentinel reports that the husband and wife, 71-year-old Rupert Fray and 85-year-old Eslyn Fray, were both hospitalized.
+Officials say they’re in fair condition.

 Lauderhill police issued a warning for people in the Fort Lauderdale suburb to be aware of the situation and not to approach the animal if encountered.